beda-software/FHIRPathMappingLanguage/README.md

 This is especially useful if there is conditional and iteration logic used.

-### Locally scoped variables
+### Scoped constant variables

-A special construction allows defining custom variables for the FHIRPath context of underlying expressions:
+A special construction allows defining custom constant variables for the FHIRPath context of underlying expressions:

 ```json
 {